KirksvilleRobotics/SampleCode/TeleOp.md

   i.e. "if buttonA is pressed, run this motor"

 Because TeleOp is recursive, it is easy to repeatedly assign motor and servo values, changing values faster than is practical.
-What helps is keeping the assigning to the end of the loop, in one place.
+What helps is to keep the assigning to the end of the loop, in one place.
 Save the current speed or position you want in a variable to use later, that way every time you find a new value you want to set the motors or servos to, they don't spaz out.

 ### Gampad Controls
 `gamepad1` or `gamepad2` refers to the first and second gamepads respectively.
 You cannot use those names all by itself, you must append a button, stick, or switch to it you want to check.